-4 See 240-24.1.8.C.2(a)
+§240-24.1.9 Downtown Hospital District (DH)

+- A. Intent

+- 1. The Downtown Hospital District is intended to maintain an area of Hyannis for a largescale Health Care Services institution and is characterized by moderate to large floor plate, multi-story buildings arranged in a campus-like setting, with clear pedestrian and vehicular connections to downtown and the region.

+- B. Lot Standards

+- 1. Newly platted lots must be dimensioned as specified by Table 6.

 - 2. Lot coverage may not exceed the maximum specified by Table 6.

 - C. Building Standards

 - 1. Multiple principal buildings are permitted per lot.

 - 2. Principal buildings are permitted as specified by Table 6.

-- 3. Buildings are exempt from 240-24.1.5.A.1 frontage types and 240-24.1.5.A.3 provisions for calculating building stories.
-Buildings must comply with the maximum number of stories and maximum building height defined within Table 6.
+- 3. Mechanical & stairwell penthouses and building systems equipment must be setback from any exterior wall a distance that is equal to their height.

 - D. Site Standards

-- 1. Driveways, vehicular entrances to parking lots or structures, and curb cuts may be no wider than twenty-four (24) feet except that wider widths may be allowed by the Building Commissioner during the Site Plan Review process if additional width is needed to provide emergency access.
+- 1. Driveways, vehicular entrances to parking lots or structures, and curb cuts may be no wider than twenty-four (24) feet.

 - E. Landscape Standards

 - 1. A front landscaped area at least ten (10) feet wide measured from the lot line toward the interior of the lot must include the following features over the span of fifty (50) linear feet:

 - (i) One (1) canopy tree

-- (ii) One (1) understory or evergreen tree
+- (ii) Two (2) understory or evergreen trees

 - (iii) Four (4) medium shrubs

 - (iv) Six (6) small shrubs